 MVPA of stimulus category.
-Although parietal and frontal cortex are generally associated with the control of WM (e.g., Brincat, Siegel, von Nicolai, & Miller, 2018; Pribram, Ahumada, Hartog, & Ross, 1964), for the successful decoding of trial type (e.g., Figure 8B) to be interpreted as reflecting control-related activity, one would want to see that it dynamically tracks changing contingencies within individual trials.
-We assessed this possibility by applying late-delay classifiers from the one-item delayed recall task to every TR of "switch" trials from the Bound condition of the MSR task, so as to generate classification time courses.
-(Note that only the Bound condition included within-trial switches between stimulus categories.)
-These analyses, carried out in feature-nonselective ROIs in parietal and frontal cortex, revealed that information about color and direction were represented, to the same extent, from the beginning of the trial until TR 11 (the onset of Prioritization Cue 1).
+Although parietal and frontal cortex are generally associated with the control of WM (e.g., Brincat, Siegel, Nicolai, & Miller, 2017; Pribram et al., 1964), for the successful decoding of trial type (e.g., Figure 8B) to be interpreted as reflecting control-related activity, one would want to see that it dynamically tracks changing contingencies within individual trials.
+We assessed this possibility by applying late-delay classifiers from the 1-item delayed-recall task to every TR of "switch" trials from the Bound condition of the MSR task, so as to generate classification time courses.
+(Note that only the Bound condition included within-trial switches between stimulus category.)
+These analyses, carried out in feature-nonselective ROIs in parietal and frontal cortex, revealed that information about color and direction were represented, to the same extent, from the beginning of the trial until TR 11 (the onset of prioritization cue 1).
 At this point in the trial, classifier evidence for the cued feature increased steeply and evidence for the uncued feature decreased steeply.
-At TR 17 (the onset of Prioritization Cue 2, a "switch" cue in these analyses), these patterns reversed, with evidence for the newly prioritized feature rising precipitously, and evidence for the newly unprioritized falling precipitously (Figure 9A).
+At TR 17 (the onset of prioritization cue 2, a "switch" cue in these analyses), these patterns reversed, with evidence for the newly prioritized feature rising precipitously, and evidence for the newly unprioritized falling precipitously (Figure 9A).

 Time course of the baseline parameter from IEM mirrors MVPA of stimulus category.
-Inspection of the IEM time courses of the first half of the MSR trials (Figure 5), as well as the late-delay reconstructions from Delay 4 (Figure 6), reveals considerable variation in the baseline parameter of IEMs.
+Inspection of the IEM time courses of the first half of the MSR trials (Figure 5), as well as the latedelay reconstructions from delay 4 (Figure 6) reveals considerable variation in the baseline parameter of IEMs.
 By definition, this parameter does not relate directly to stimulus representation.
-To explore the possibility that these patterns of variation may track the priority of category-level information and thereby possibly index control-related activity, we plotted the values of the baseline parameter from tests of the late-delay IEM of one-item delayed recall on each TR of the trials of the MSR task that are featured in Figure 9A.
-As illustrated in Figure 9B, the fluctuations of the baseline parameter closely followed those of the MVPA of feature category.
-Importantly,
+To explore the possibility that these patterns of variation may track the priority of category-level information, and thereby possibly index control-related activity, we plotted the values of the baseline parameter from tests of the late-delay IEM of 1-item delayed recall on each TR of the trials of the MSR task that are featured in Figure 9.A.
+As illustrated in Figure 9.B, the fluctuations of the baseline parameter closely followed those of the MVPA of feature category.
+Importantly, univariate BOLD fluctuations for these different trial types were statistically indistinguishable, indicating that this evidence for task-related variation of multivariate category-level information in the parietal and frontal VOIs is not a mere byproduct of fluctuations in overall signal intensity (Figure 9C).